top of page

 We say goodbye this morning after breakfast and hope that you have enjoyed exploring and learning more about Laos—its history, people, and hopes for a more prosperous future.
 We’ve loved having you on the Cambodia/Laos tour and hope to see you on an EVA tour again in the future.

-After breakfast, we will help you arrange your transport to Luang Prabang International Airport and wish you a safe journey home.
+We'll help you arrange your transport to Luang Prabang International Airport and wish you a safe journey home.

 Meals: Breakfast